Explore the scenic Sacred Valley of the Inca, including an overnight at magnificent Machu Picchu!

 We then begin our return to Cuzco, taking a different route and touring the traditional Indian village of Chinchero, the Moray Inca ruins, and the ancient and still used, salt works at Salinas along the way.

+We next visit the Quechua town of Chinchero which is famous for its colorful weavings and Sunday market.
 There you can enjoy a weaving demonstration and may shop for high quality textiles.
 Chinchero is located at an altitude of 3,700 meters where you can see the entire plateau of Maras and the Vilcanota's Mountain Range with its +5,000 meters glaciers like Chicon and Veronica.
 We will have a picnic lunch and share with local residents their traditional dishes such as cuy (guinea pig), watia (food and potatoes baked in the earth), corn, etc.

 Our travel through the scenic mountains also allows you to view the impressive salt pools at Maras.
 The ancient pools form by water emerging from the mountain and the evaporating ponds are still used to extract salt.

 We then visit one of the Inca's engineering marvels, the ruins of Moray.
-The site's agricultural terraces form a sunken amphitheater that creates a variety of mini ecosystems
+The site's agricultural terraces form a sunken amphitheater that creates a variety of mini ecosystems due to differences in sun exposure, altitude, irrigation, and temperatures.
+It is thought that the site was used by the Inca to experiment with growing different plants.

 You then continue the drive through the mountains back to Cuzco and transfer to the Hotel Casa San Blas for the overnight.